If you don’t see your question here, please feel free to call us at 814-676-1733 and we will be happy to answer any questions you may have.

 Our regular schedule and pricing can be found by visiting the Schedule and Ticket Info page.
 Special Events info can be found on the Special Events and Tours page.
 There is a $4 handling fee per order.

-Our train rides are 3-hour round-trip excursions, including a short stop at our halfway point, Rynd Farm Station, where ice cream is available for most rides June through October.
+Our train rides are 3-hour round-trip excursions, including a short stop at our halfway point, Rynd Farm Station, where ice cream novelties are available for most rides June through October.

 What are the hours at Perry Street Station?